-The BedJet is one of the most intriguing sleep products I’ve tried in a long time, promising to both cool and warm your bed as the seasons change.
+The BedJet promises to both cool or warm your bed as the seasons and your temperature needs change.

 I normally use a simple bed fan in the summer, and my partner likes to have heated bedding for the shivery winter nights.
 So in theory, I liked the idea of having just one device that can do both jobs.

-I was particularly interested to find out how well the dual zone concept works.
-My partner and I often sleep in separate beds, with different temperature needs being one of the main reasons.
+I was also interested to find out how well the dual zone concept works.
+My partner and I often sleep in separate beds, with different temperature preferences being one of the main reasons.

-If the BedJet offered a way for us to have completely different temperatures in the same bed, it might make it easier for us to sleep together more often.
-So to find out if this would be possible, I ordered one from BedJet.com and put it to the test.
+If the BedJet offered a way for us to have different temperatures in the same bed, it might make it easier for us to sleep together more often.
+To find out if this would be possible, I ordered one from bedjet.com and put it to the test.

 The first thing to note is that the instruction manual is very comprehensive and easy to follow.
 It’s quite a long manual since the BedJet has so many features, so it’s good that there are clear photos showing you how to install it.